a-rahimi/dataframe/README.md

 This package implements a new, simplified dataframe in C++ in a way that takes advantage of C++'s static typing, templating system, and data structure facilities.
+The C++ compiler can find bugs in your statistical statistical reasoning through type checking, and can generate very fast code by fusing operations at compile time.

 # How this package differs from other dataframe packages

-Dataframes in R and Python are helpful because they speed up with native code operations that would otherwise be slow in interpreted code.
+Dataframes in R and Python are useful because they implement in native code operations that would otherwise be slow in interpreted code.
 For example, applying a user-supplied Python function to every row of a Pandas dataframe is slow, so Pandas implements a huge variety of operations in native code to avoid calling Python callbacks.
 In C++, this is not an issue.
 Applying a user-supplied C++ lambda to every row of a dataframe is not any slower than applying a built-in method.
 That means a C++ dataframe library can focus on implementing high level operations on dataframes rather than implementing all basic operation imaginable.

-Another consideration is that C++ structs already provide rich ways to manipulate structured data.
+Dataframes in Python store data efficiently in a way that avoids boxing and unboxing primitive types like floats and ints into Python objects.
+But in C++, primitive types aren't boxed, so arrays of C++ objects can be stored and access without overhead.
+Furthermore, C++ structs already provide rich ways to manipulate structured data that obviates the need for many of the features of a dataframe.
 For example, C++ already has facilities to combine two different types of struct into one new struct and handle the resulting conflicting field names through multiple inheritance.
 But in interpreted languages, structured data have to be represented through dynamic data structures that are slower to manipulate.
 This is contrary to the approach [a well-established C++ dataframe package](https://github.com/hosseinmoein/DataFrame) takes, where dataframes are entirely dynamic objects with similar semantics as Pandas.

 Here are the overarching desgin goals of this package:

 * Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or to interpret datatypes at run-time.
 Operations on dataframes can be fused together at compile time, so that chaining operations doesn't result in large temporary dataframes to be dymamically allocated.

-* Easy to port to new compute backends.
-Most of the operations reduce to a call to one of three algorithms: Expr_Union, Expr_Intersection, and Expr_Reduce.
-When porting the package to a new compute substrate, like a distributed system or a GPU, one just needs to port these three operations and leave the rest of the code intact.

-* Simple semantics.
-The dataframe semantics in this package are slightly more complicated than those of Polars, which does not rely on a notion of an index, but significantly simpler than those of dplyr or Pandas.
-The fact that most operations reduce to Expr_Union, Expr_Intersection, and Expr_Reduce also makes it easy to optimize query plans, because it's easier to reason about compositions of of three operators than compositions of a large number of basic operations.

-Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because the algebra on a traditional dataframe is surprisingly complicated.
+* Easy to port to new compute backends, and easy to optimize.
+The algebra on a traditional dataframe is surprisingly complicated.
 For example [this analysis](https://escholarship.org/uc/item/9x5608wr) derives a dataframe API with 14 entry points.
 The API for R's dplyr dataframe package ostensibly has only five entry points ("mutate", "select", "filter", "summarize", and "arrange"), but each entry point provides a plethora of options that radically modify their behavior.
 Some of these entry points even provide a mini-language of their own.

-The semantics for the dataframes implemented in this package are simple to define an implement.
+Most of the operations in this package reduce to a call to one of three basic operations: Expr_Union, Expr_Intersection, and Expr_Reduce.
+When porting the package to a new compute substrate, like a distributed system or a GPU, its enough to port these three operations and leave the rest of the code intact.
+The fact that most operations reduce to Expr_Union, Expr_Intersection, and Expr_Reduce also makes it easy to optimize query plans, because it's easier to reason about compositions of of three operators than compositions of a large number of basic operations.

+* Simple semantics.
+The dataframe semantics in this package are slightly more complicated than those of Polars, which does not have a notion of an index, but significantly simpler than those of dplyr or Pandas.
+This package introduces the concept of "tags" as an alternative to an index.
+Tags are described below.
+I am hoping they are easier to work with than indices.
+When I read pandas code, I find it hard to remember how a dataframe is indexed at a particular point in the code, so I'm often surprised by the arguments of `loc[]` or `groupby(level)`.
+Hopefully the combination of tags and explicit dataframe types avoid these problems.

 This package borrows and modifies the notion of an index from SQL and Pandas.
 These indices are called "tags" here, and they are involved in every operation the package implements, including join, groupby, and indexing.
+In this package, a dataframe is a vector of values, and each of these values is tagged with another value:

+```
+DataFrame = vector[pair[Tag, Value]]
+```

-A dataframe is a vector of tagged values.
-The value of the vector can be any datatype, including plain datatypes like ints or floats, or user-defined data-types like structs or classes.
+The entries in values can be any datatype, including plain datatypes like ints or floats, or user-defined data-types like structs or classes.
+These tags can also be of any type, as long as they support comparison with "<".
 The entries in the dataframe are sorted in ascending order of their tags.
-These tags can be of any type as well, as long as they support comparison operators like "<" and "==".
 These tags serve several purposes, including that of an index in traditional dataframes.
-By default the entries are tagged by consecutive integers, so that the tags are just the index value of each value in the array (in this case the tags are implied and aren't actually stored).
-Joining two dataframes amounts to combining entries of two dataframes that have the same tag value.
+By default the entries are tagged by consecutive integers, so that the tags are just the row id of each value in the array (in this case the tags are implied and aren't actually stored).
+Joining two dataframes amounts to combining entries of the dataframes that have matching tags.
 The groupby operation reduces all entries of a dataframe that have the same tag value.
-Select entries of a dataframe happens by collecting all entries that have a given set of tag values.
+Selecting entries of a dataframe happens by collecting all entries that have a given set of tag values.

-All operations on a dataframe are defined in terms of three basic operations:

-* Expr_Union combines the rows of two dataframes into one dataframe whose rows in sorted in order of their tags.
-This operation is analogous to an outer join in SQL.

-* Expr_Intersect combines two dataframes into one dataframe by selecting only rows of the two dataframes that have the same tag, and combining the values of these rows with a user-supplied function.
-This operation is analogous to an inner join in SQL.

-* Expr_Reduce combines all the entries of a dataframe that have the same tag into one entry.
-This combination operation is a reduction with a user-supplied binary operator.
-This operation resembles a group-by operation in SQL.

-Under the hood, these operators produce one entry of their output dataframe, and return.
-When you chain together, say an Expr_Union and an Expr_Reduce, you're actually constructing an object that generates one entry of a new dataframe at a time by sequentially invoking Expr_Union, which then invokves Expr_Reduce for each row of the dataframe.
-This way, we avoid producing a temporary dataframe for Expr_Reduce first, and feeding this temporary to Expr_Union, only to then delete Expr_Reduce's output.

-Unlike traditional dataframes, this package does not take a position on row-wise vs columnar storage.
-Its dataframe are 1D vectors.
-When the elements of these vectors are records, the dataframes behave like row-wise dataframes.
-When several vectors of scalars are combined in a C++ struct, they behave like a columnar store.
-See the section below for details.

-# Dataframe Semantics
+# Dataframe Operations

-##  Data types

-A dataframe is tuple of two vectors: a tag vector, and a values vector:

-```
-DataFrame<Tag, T> = (tags: std::vector<Tag>, values: std::vector<T>)
-```

-We'll rely on some special subtypes of `std::vector` to speed up certain operations.
-For example, `std::vector<Range>`, represents an arithmetic sequence of integers and is used to represent the default tags.
-This vector doesn't actually store the values of these sequences.
-Instead, it computes them as needed.
-The merge operation follows an accelerated path in these cases.

 ## Indexing (intersection)